Humanoid2005/Apartment-Website/README.md

 # Apartment Website

-This is a apartment website created in order to digitalise and manage the important activities in an apartment.
+This is an apartment website created in order to digitalise and manage the important activities in an apartment.

 | House | Numbers | in  | the | Apartment |
 | ----- | ------- | --- | --- | --------- |